j3k0/cordova-plugin-purchase-documentation/use-cases/non-consumable-ios.md

 In order to test your In-App Purchases during development, you should create some test users.

 You can do so from the AppStore Connect website, in the _Users & Access_ section.
-There in the sidebar, you should see "Sandbox &gt; Testers".
+There in the sidebar, you should see "Sandbox > Testers".
 If you don't, it means you don't have enough permissions to create sandbox testers, so ask your administrator.

 From there, it's just a matter of hitting "+" and filling the form.
 While you're at it, create 2-3 test users: it will be handy for testing.

 ![](../.gitbook/assets/appstore-test-users.png)

 ## Coding